01-edu/public/subjects/go-reloaded/README.md

 ## go-reloaded

 Welcome back.
 Congratulations on your admission.
-I knew you could make it.
-Time to get into projects.
+We knew you would make it.
+Now time to get into projects.

 ### Objectives

 In this project you will use some of your old functions made in your old repository.
-You will use them in order to make a simple text completion/editing/auto-correction tool.
+You will use them with the ojective of making a simple text completion/editing/auto-correction tool.

 One more detail.
 This time the project will be corrected by auditors.
 The auditors will be others students and you will be an auditor as well.

-We advise you to create your own tests for yourself and for when you will correct your students.
+We advise you to create your own tests for yourself and for when you will correct your auditees.

 ### Introduction